SAP-archive/smb-assistant-bot/README.md

 }
 ```

-### Convert to semantic model of target system by parser
+### 2.Convert the nlp result to semantic model of target system by parser
 First the parser finds the entity mapping to the abstract model with [fuzzy search](http://fusejs.io/),
 then mapping the technical fields and view in the target system type.